This crate provides a way to use

 Div

-implements Div<Rhs> where Rhs: Future
+Async implements Div<Rhs> where Rhs: Future when the wrapped

-.
+Future::Output type implements Div<Rhs::Output>.
 The resulting type of the

 division is

-Async<impl Future<Output = <Future::Output as Div<Rhs::Output>>::Output>>
+Async<impl Future<Output = <Future::Output as Div<Rhs::Output>>::Output>>.

 ```rust use futuresexecutor::blockon;